bbauska/Coursera-Bootstrap/README.md

 Let me paste in the code.
 And then we\'ll review the code here.

-This code, as you see says, div class=\"form-group row\" which you already know what it means.
+This code, as you see says, div class="form-group row" which you already know what it means.

 And then this is label which you already know how it is constructed.
 And down below it, you see a textarea tag being used for the form.

-It says, textarea class, with class=\"form-control\", which you have already seen before.
+It says, textarea class, with class="form-control", which you have already seen before.
 And then id, name and then the number of rows for the text area being specified here.